-UK tyre law necessitates that in order to be legal a tyre must comply with a number of requirements.
-Ranging from what the manufacturer must be responsible for such as relevant sidewall markings and what the motorist is responsible for, including selecting the correct fitment and maintaining the tyre condition.
+UK tyre law dictates that in order to be legal a tyre must comply with a number of requirements.
+These range from what the manufacturer must be responsible for, such as relevant sidewall markings, and what the motorist is responsible for, including selecting the correct fitment and maintaining the tyre condition.

-Official guidelines recommend that tyres should be checked on a weekly basis for: tread depth; tread condition; inflation pressure; tread/sidewall damage; signs of irregular wear.
+Official guidelines recommend that tyres should be checked on a weekly basis for tread depth, tread condition, inflation pressure, tread or sidewall damage and signs of irregular wear.
 If in doubt seek the advice of a trained tyre expert who will be able to determine the suitability of the tyre for further use.
-If you drive on damaged or worn tyres you are at risk of both invalidating your car insurance policy, incurring a hefty fine and penalty points and endangering those around you.
+If you drive on damaged or worn tyres, you are at risk of invalidating your car insurance policy, incurring a hefty fine and/or penalty points and endangering those around you.

 Failing to maintain your tyres to a legal standard can result in a Fixed Penalty Notice (a Conditional Offer Notice in Scotland) or a court summons.
 In the eyes of the law both the driver and the vehicle owner, if different, are liable and both may be summonsed in the event of illegal tyres.
 The maximum fine a court may impose is £2,500 and three penalty points per tyre.
 Watch our video here on how to check if your tyres need to be replaced.

-Drivers must not have radial tyres on the front wheels and cross ply tyres on the rear wheels; it is also illegal to have a cross ply tyre on one side with a radial on the other.
-All steerable axles must be fitted with tyres of the same construction, as must all driven axles that are not steerable.
-An axle includes two stub axles that form a pair.
+Drivers must not have radial tyres on the front wheels and cross ply tyres on the rear wheels.
+It is also illegal to have a cross ply tyre on one side of an axle with a radial on the other.

-All tyres must have a service description i.e. load and speed index.
-If the vehicle was to operate outside the service description indicated on the sidewall, for instance at a higher speed or carrying more weight than the limit then the tyres would be deemed to be unsuitable for the use, and a prosecution would follow.
+All tyres must have a service description, i.e. a load index and a speed rating.
+If the vehicle operates outside the service description indicated on the sidewall, for instance at a higher speed than permitted by the rating or carrying more weight than the stated limit, then the tyres would be deemed to be unsuitable for the use and a prosecution would follow.

-A cut in excess of 25mm or 10% of the section width of the tyre , whichever is greater, measured in any direction on the outside of the tyre and deep enough to reach the ply or cord would deem the tyre illegal.
+A cut in excess of 25mm or 10% of the section width of the tyre , whichever is greater, measured in any direction on the outside of the tyre and deep enough to reach the ply or cord, would make the tyre illegal.

 Tyre ply or cord exposure